gokyeongryeol/MAHA/README.md

 # Meta-learning Amidst Heterogeneity and Ambiguity

+Please refer to [paper link](https://arxiv.org/pdf/2107.02228.pdf) for more details.

 ## Problem definition

 MAHA is a new meta-learning framework that performs robustly amidst heterogeneity and ambiguity.